argumentcomputer/Radiya.lean/README.md

 If you want to develop on Radiya, make sure you start your editor from a command prompt in the root directory of the cloned repository so the Lean editor plugins will trigger properly.

+### Updating the Lean toolchain

+When updating the `lean-toolchain` file to a more recent version, please make sure to update the `flake.lock` file as well.
+This can be done with the command `nix flake update`.